 Skip to main content

-Broderick Park
+Freedom Park

-Located at the foot of West Ferry Street on the scenic Niagara River, Broderick Park is steeped in history, most notably as a major terminus of the Underground Railroad between the United States and Canada.
+Located at the foot of West Ferry Street on the scenic Niagara River, Freedom Park is steeped in history, most notably as a major terminus of the Underground Railroad between the United States and Canada.

-Today, Broderick Park is a popular spot along the water, enjoyed by people for various leisure and recreation opportunities.
 The park pays tribute to the people who crossed the water from that point to freedom in Canada and is listed as a designated Network to Freedom site by the U.S. National Parks Service.

 Friends of Broderick Park

-The “Friends of Broderick Park” group are the stewards of Broderick Park.
+The “Friends of Broderick Park” group are the stewards of Freedom Park.
 For over a decade, the Friends of Broderick Park have worked to develop the park into a destination for family, culture and community.
 Their goal is to restore and transform the park into a welcoming and accessible greenspace that shares its history.
-Buffalo Niagara Waterkeeper is proud support Friends of Broderick Park to amplify the history, enhance the beauty, and encourage our community to enjoy everything Broderick Park can offer.
+Buffalo Niagara Waterkeeper is proud support Friends of Broderick Park to amplify the history, enhance the beauty, and encourage our community to enjoy everything Freedom Park can offer.

 In 2022, the Friends of Broderick Park unveiled a new mural “The Road to Freedom” by Gino Morrow II, which pays tribute to Harriet Tubman and her journey leading enslaved people north along the Underground Railroad.